-A PreKindergarten team member since 2016, Casey studied at Colby-Sawyer College in New Hampshire, then finished at Fisher College in Boston, where she earned a degree in human services with a minor in early childhood education.
-In her native Hingham, Massachusetts, Casey started a creative art program that traveled to schools and homes of preschoolers, then contemplated opening her own studio.
-But first, she took a break to ski out West.
-The rest of the story is a familiar one: she went back home for a summer, but quickly “realized I wanted to be back in Colorado working with children.
+A PreKindergarten team member since 2016, Casey studied at Colby-Sawyer College in New Hampshire and then earned her degree in human services with a minor in early childhood education at Fisher College in Boston.
+Casey started a creative art program in her hometown of Hingham, Mass., that traveled to schools and homes of preschoolers.
+She contemplated opening her own studio but first took a break to ski out west.
+The rest of the story is a familiar one: she went back home for a summer and quickly “realized I wanted to be back in Colorado working with children.
 Then I saw the job at Country Day, and it all fell together as it was meant to be.”
-Casey is currently studying for her preschool director certification and a master’s degree in education.

 Favorite place on campus?

 The pond.
 When we take the kids in the canoes and paddle around, it’s so tranquil.
 You can see the fish.
 Growing up near the ocean, water is my number-one love, so any type of water is really calming.

 When you were little, what did you want to be?

 I wanted to be an artist, always.
 I told my parents I was going to be an artist in Colorado or Italy.
 I had never visited those places, but somehow I had it in my heart.

 Is it true that your great uncle was the famous children’s artist Richard Scarry?

 Yes, he was one of my first inspirations artistically.
 Like me, he grew up on the east coast where it is all very traditional, and his dad pushed him to be a doctor or a lawyer or to take over the family store, and he was like, “No, I’m going to art school to draw for the rest of my life.”
 And now art is essential in my life; I am always drawing, painting, dancing.